 The Missouri Lottery has long been active in the area of social responsibility, and in 1997 it was one of the founding members of the Missouri Alliance to Curb Problem Gambling.

 Originally, proceeds from the Lottery were sent to the state’s General Fund.
 In 1992, voters were again asked to address lottery issues and approved an amendment that earmarked Lottery revenues for education.
-Each year, the legislature determines how these proceeds will be allocated, and lottery money currently represent about four percent of the total funding for Missouri’s public elementary, secondary and higher education systems.
+Each year, the legislature determines how these proceeds will be allocated, and lottery money currently represents about 4 percent of the total funding for Missouri’s public elementary, secondary and higher education systems.